charlie-gallagher/assembly-led/README.md

 - [stlink](https://github.com/stlink-org/stlink) for writing the binary to flash
 - GNU's `gdb` debug tool, with `openocd`

-I have not written a Makefile yet because there is a very minimal build process.
-You can source `compile.sh` to build.

 ### My background
 I started reading about computers and computer architecture in the early spring